kostacoffee/KarelTheRobot/README.md

 KarelTheRobot
 =============

-C# Implementation of CS106A's Karel the Robot
+C# Implementation of Stanford's CS106A - Karel the Robot